akshaydeo/blog/_posts/2014-11-08-creating-keystore-from-cert-and-key.md

   - Java
   - keystore
 ---

-A quick not for creating .keystore using a set of certificates including root, intermediate and domain certs.
+> A quick note for creating .keystore using a set of certificates including root, intermediate and domain certs.

 First create a .p12 using private key and domain certificate.
 {% highlight bash %}openssl pkcs12 -export -in <domain_cert> -inkey